programmerraja/MyBlog/content/misc/Job.md

 RESUME
 - FIRST HAVE EXCUTIVE SUMMARY (add why you good fit for currently applied job)
 - nO NEED SCHOOL MARKS

+Negotiation
+- dont tell the except number ask them budget by saying i dont have expereince of this so can u say the budget